Viburnum rhytidophyllum Hemsl.

 Family - Caprifoliaceae

-Lobes minute.
-Fruits to 8mm long, ovoid, single seeded(drupes), red at first, ripening to purplish-black.
+Fruits - Drupelike berries to 8 mm long, ovoid, single seeded, red at first, ripening to purplish-black.

 Habitat - Cultivated.